Tottenham seek cut-price £20m deal for Brentford goalkeeper David Raya - Paper Talk

 DAILY TELEGRAPH

+Newcastle United have suffered an early setback in the summer recruitment drive after they were informed that England international Kalvin Phillips intends to stay at Manchester City despite a disappointing first season.

+Colin Graves' 21-year era as Yorkshire's major financial backer has ended in a bitter fallout with the club's current regime.

-Deborah Griffin is set to make history in 2025 and become the RFU's first ever female president.
+Deborah Griffin is set to make history in 2025 and become the RFU's first female president.

 DAILY EXPRESS